Computer-Programming-B/HappyGarden/README.md

             screen.blit("garden",(0,0))
             cow.draw()
     ```
-    Run your code, you should see the cow with the watering can in the bottom left hand corner of the garden.
+    Run your program, you should see the cow with the watering can in the bottom left hand corner of the garden.

 3. Now we'll make the cow move.
 In the `update()` function, replace the placeholder `pass` with:
     ```python